 There are time limits for submitting sexual harassment complaints to external bodies – such as the Australian Human Rights Commission – that deal with anti-discrimination matters.

-Generally, you must make a complaint to such bodies within 12 months of the conduct having occurred.
+You must make a complaint to the Australian Human Rights Commission within six months of the conduct having occurred.

 2. Does the conduct constitute sexual harassment?